Mariavellous/trivia/README.md

 * I want to add the ability for players to share their 'popcorn points' in social media
 * I want to add the ability for players to redeem 'popcorn points' for rewards such as movie tickets, popcorn at the movie theater, etc.
-* I want to be able to partner with various movie companies and gather movie specific trivia questions